What is pyloric stenosis?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Children with this condition must have surgery.
 But your child’s dehydration and mineral imbalances may need to be treated first.
 Water and minerals can be replaced through intravenous (IV) fluid.

-Once your baby is no longer dehydrated, he or she will have surgery.
+Once your baby is no longer dehydrated, they will have surgery.
 Your child will need anesthesia.
-His or her surgeon will make a small cut (incision) above your baby’s navel.
+Their surgeon will make a small cut (incision) above your baby’s navel.
 Then the surgeon will fix the pyloric muscle.

 Your baby will stay in the hospital for 2 to 3 days.
 Most babies get better quickly after surgery.
-Your baby will likely only be able to drink clear liquids such as an electrolyte drink at first.
-Babies can often start drinking small amounts of clear liquids in the first 24 hours.
+Your baby will likely be able to drink only clear liquids such as an electrolyte drink at first.
+But feedings are often started within 4 hours of the procedure.

 Babies may still vomit for several days after surgery.
 This is because of swelling of the surgical site of the pyloric muscle.
 The swelling often goes away within a few days.

 Most babies will be able to have normal feedings by the time they leave the hospital.

 What are possible complications of pyloric stenosis?

 This condition can cause dehydration.
 When babies vomit often, they don’t get enough fluids to meet their nutritional needs.
 Minerals that the body needs are also lost through vomit.
 These include potassium and sodium.
 Babies who are dehydrated and don’t have enough minerals can get sick very quickly.

 Pyloric stenosis can also cause weight loss.
 A baby who vomits most of or all of their feedings won’t gain enough weight to stay healthy.